 This font is available under our standard EULA which you can find on our Licensing page.
 If legal documents aren’t your thing, you can also check out our detailed Frequently Asked Questions page.

-Trial fonts are available for internal testing purposes only.
+Trial fonts include the full character set and are available for internal testing purposes only.
 You can use them to evaluate if the font is a good fit for your project and to pitch the font to your clients.
 Make sure to upgrade to the full license before delivering or publishing any work that uses the fonts.